-How do zero-coupon CDs work?
+How zero-coupon CDs work

 How to invest in a zero-coupon CD

-You can visit a bank branch or set up the account online, depending on the bank.
+You can visit a bank branch or set up an account online, depending on the bank.
 You’ll be asked for some personal information and to name a beneficiary for the account.
-You’ll also need to fund the CD at the outset, and a minimum balance may be required.
+You’ll also need to fund the CD, and a minimum balance may be required.

-Know the date when your zero-coupon CD will mature and what your options will be for collecting your principal and interest or renewing the CD.
+Know the date when your zero-coupon CD will mature and what your options will be for collecting your principal and interest or for renewing the CD.

 Pros and cons of zero-coupon CDs

+- Potential for higher return.
 One of the most significant advantages of a zero-coupon CD is that they are sold at a discounted price.
 You’ll potentially earn a higher return than what traditional CDs offer since you didn’t pay face value for the CD at the outset.

+- Low-risk savings option.
 Zero-coupon CDs are a low-risk savings option with a guaranteed return, as long as you don’t withdraw the money early.
 Including them in your portfolio could work to your advantage if you expect interest rates to drop during the duration of the CD.

-Professor and certified financial planner Brandon Renfro says zero-coupon CDs are a good option for savers who have longer-term savings goals.
-“You purchase a zero-coupon CD for a lower price and collect the larger maturity value at the end of the CD’s term,” Renfro says.
-“That’s pretty straightforward and makes it very easy to plan for savings goals.”
+- Offers long-term strategy.
+Brandon Renfro, CFP and owner of Belonging Wealth Management in East Texas, says zero-coupon CDs are a good option for savers who have longer-term savings goals.
+“You purchase a zero-coupon CD for a lower price and collect the larger maturity value at the end of the CD’s term.
+That’s pretty straightforward and makes it very easy to plan for savings goals.”

 Zero-coupon CDs are best suited for consumers looking for a safe, longer-term investment.
 You won’t earn any recurring income, but you’ll have to pay taxes on the interest that accrues in the meantime.
 Your returns, however, could be higher than what you would get with a regular CD.